| Previous Page | Next Page | Index

 † 1812-13 Majestic, Goliath, and Saturn were cut down, fore-and-aft, to the clamps of the quarterdeck and forecastle.
 Each ship was allowed to retain her first-deck battery of 28 long 32-pounders, and, in lieu of her 28 long 18-pounders on the second deck, she received an equal number of 42-pounder carronades, besides two long 12-pounders as chase-guns, making 58 guns on two flush decks, with a net complement of 495 men and boys.

-Portsmouth 9 Aug 1813 Sailed with the West Indies convoy.
+9 Aug 1813 departed Portsmouth with the West Indies convoy.

-Falmouth 15 Aug 1813 Arrived with a convoy for the West Indies ; to call at Cork.
+15 Aug 1813 arrived Falmouth with a convoy for the West Indies ; to call at Cork.

-Deal 15 Aug 1814 Arrived from Portsmouth, and has sailed for the River.
+15 Aug 1814 arrived in the Downs from Portsmouth, and has departed for the River.